wchkang/depth/README.md

 * A single network is trained to have multiple skippable layers.
 * At test time, the network's depth can be scaled instantly without any additional cost.
 * Sub-networks of different depths outperform counterpart individual networks.
+* Applicable both to CNNs and Transforms (ViT, Swin, etc.)!

 ## Model Zoo